 Grades6 to 12

 In the ClassroomThere are countless ways to incorporate this website into many subject areas.
 Math teachers will love having a way for students to apply data skills in a real world context.
 During Women's History month, compare statistics of countries and how women are compensated for their pay.
 In health class, share the HIV occurrences throughout the world.
 Assign cooperative learning groups one specific area to investigate and present their findings to the class via a multimedia presentation.
-Have students use a mapping tool such as Mapskip (reviewed here) to create a map of specific locations within their research.
-They can even include audio "stories" and pictures.
+Have students use a mapping tool such as Click2Map, reviewed here, to create a map of specific locations within their research.
+They can even include display markers featuring text, photos, and videos!

 Grades6 to 12